Evan-Coleman/Chess_GUI/Chess_GUI/README.txt

 ﻿# Chess_GUI
 Adding a WPF MVVM UI to my old chess game.

-Upcoming design choices:
-Old chess game wasn't designed with OOP in mind, so when I inport the logic I'll need to remedy that.

 Design (Tenative, 1st iteration):
 Board - WPieces, BPieces, MBoard
 	(1) BoardViewModel - Board